hl395/Bert_Ontology/README.md

 ---
 ## Prerequisite: Kong Server
 ### SSH to Kong Server
 To use Kong, you need to SSH to the Kong server.
-You are free to use other SSH client to connect to Kong.
+You are free to use other SSH clients to connect to Kong.
 Here is an example of using MobaXterm for Windows users.
 1. Go to [njit software download](http://ist.njit.edu/software-available-download/)
-2. Download and install MobaXterm (for Windows user only).
+2. Download and install MobaXterm (for Windows users only).
 3. SSH to Kong.njit.edu with port 22.

     ![alt text](TestBert/image/SSH_Connection.PNG)